International Day of Families 2020: Current Theme, History and Purpose

-International Day of Families not only promotes the importance of a healthy and well balanced family but also enhance knowledge of the economic, demographic and social processes that affects the families.
+International Day of Families not only promotes the importance of a healthy and well-balanced family but also enhance knowledge of the economic, demographic and social processes that affect the families.
 This day is also celebrated by the Universal Peace Federation because they consider family as the miniature of a global community.

 The theme of 2018 International Day of Families was “Families and inclusive societies”.

 The theme of 2017 International Day of Families was “Families, education and well-being”.

 The theme of 2016 International Day of Families was “Families, healthy lives and sustainable future”.

 The theme of 2015 International Day of Families was “Men in charge?
 Gender equality and children’s rights in contemporary families”.